Nike Girls Basketball Camp Lewis & Clark College

 Full Day Hours: Daily 9AM-4PM

-The Basketball IQ and Offensive Skills Camp emphasizes offensive technique and footwork through ball-handling drills, shooting drills, passing drills, and post technique drills.
+The Advanced Skills Camp emphasizes offensive technique and footwork through ball-handling drills, shooting drills, passing drills, and post technique drills.
 Campers will also have the opportunity to increase their basketball IQ's through film breakdown and on-court, end-of-game situations.
 In addition, campers will put this all together in 1v1, 3v3, and 5v5 play.

 Check-in: Friday at 8:30AM